 - Apply directly to the FCA for authorisation from 1 September 2021, or submit a notification to become an appointed representative,

 - Apply as soon as possible after the application gateway opens in September.
-(Applications made after 1 November 2021 may incur a higher application fee), and
+(Applications made after 1 November 2021 will incur a 40% higher application fee), and

 - Ensure they meet the FCA’s standards for authorisation and thereafter follow the FCA’s rules.

 – Intermediaries (i.e. firms carrying out FP distribution): £2,500

 – Administrators (i.e. providers restricted to carrying out FP contracts, but not to enter into contracts) – £2,500,